nicolaskopp/CPL/README.md

 ## Climate Responsibility Addendum (CRA) for Open Source Licenses

-The Climate Responsibility Addendum (CRA) is designed to be attached to existing open source licenses to introduce climate responsibility obligations.
+The Climate Responsibility Addendum (CRA) is designed to be attached to existing licenses to introduce climate responsibility obligations.
 It does not alter the original permissions, limitations, or conditions of the underlying license but adds additional terms related to climate responsibility.

 You can find it in this repo under the name [CRA](CRA).